keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 categories: learning organization
 ---

 This year, I invite you to read two books with me.
-The Fifth Discipline and The Toypta Way to Service Excellence.
+The Fifth Discipline and The Toyota Way to Service Excellence.
 As I started reading the Fifth Discipline, I remembered that the book "The Toyota Way to Service Excellence" by Jeffrey Liker could help us put the Systems Thinking in practice using Lean Thinking.

 Why is the Fifth Discipline important?
 Why should I have a systems thinking approach?